SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Now to check off the last few items on my party plan for today!"

-She reads down the list, checking off each item with a flick of a quill held in a strand of her mane.
+She reads down the list and checks off each item with a flick of a quill held in a strand of her mane.

-"Okie!
+"Okie dokie!
 Hold the birthday party for Sweetie Belle?
 Check!
 Give Gummy his bath?
 Check!
 Clean up the downstairs kitchen?
 Check!
 Finish the pre-ordered cakes for pickup tomorrow morning?
 Check!
 All that's left, as usual, is…"

 Pinkie's eyes linger at the final item at the bottom of the list, one that has remained on every daily list for many, many years now.